typhonjs-typedoc/typedoc-theme-dmt/README.md

 ```

 ## Synergy:
+- A zero configuration CLI that uses the DMT to automatically generate API documentation from well configured
+`package.json` based projects is available via [@typhonjs-typedoc/typedoc-pkg](https://www.npmjs.com/package/@typhonjs-typedoc/typedoc-pkg).
+This CLI incorporates `ts-lib-docs` mentioned next and makes it easy to generate end-to-end documentation.

-The DMT is used to generate complete API docs for the built-in Typescript library declarations.
+- The DMT is used to generate complete API docs for the built-in Typescript library declarations.
 [@typhonjs-typedoc/ts-lib-docs](https://www.npmjs.com/package/@typhonjs-typedoc/ts-lib-docs) provides several data
 sources including a TypeDoc plugin that associates all symbols from the built-in TS lib declarations allowing complete
 end-to-end API docs for your project and the modern web.